JimDuggan/p2synthr/README.md

 devtools::install_github("JimDuggan/p2synthr")

 ### Examples
-Here are some example that may be useful
+Here are some examples that may be useful

 - [Creating synthetic data from our world in data]( https://github.com/JimDuggan/p2synthr/tree/main/data-raw/Examples/01%20OWID)